 The Pre-D.R.A.F.T.
 Principle

 Before we get into the D.R.A.F.T. email management method, I have to make sure you understand one key principle: Fire and Forget.
 That means that you only deal with an individual email once.
 You may apply more than one action from the D.R.A.F.T. method to an email, but once you’ve dealt with it, don’t go back to it.

 Your first goal for every email should be to delete it.
 This is especially true for those emails that flood into your inbox because you signed up for the free newsletter of a person or business you can’t even remember.
 One of the best ways to organize your inbox in a way that facilitates deletion is to sort your inbox by sender or by subject.
 If you use Outlook or some other desktop email client this is usually easy to do.
 It’s a bit harder if you’re using a web based email system through a web browser, but there is usually some workaround.
 For example, to see all messages by a particular sender in Gmail, hover over the sender’s name in your inbox and then click “Emails” in the window that pops up.
 You’ll be taken to a screen where all messages from that sender are displayed, and you can delete away.

-If you can't immediately delete an email (if, for example, it's an email from your boss, significant other, probation officer, etc.), then your next goal should be to immediately reply to it.
-If writing your reply takes more than one minute, add it to your To Do List.
-Your inbox should not be a replacement for a To Do List!
+If you can’t immediately delete an email (if, for example, it’s an email from your boss, significant other, probation officer, etc.), then your next goal should be to immediately reply to it.
+If writing your reply takes more than one minute, add it to your task list.
+Your inbox should not be a replacement for a task list!

 To clarify The Two Reply Rule, here’s how it works:

 Person B sends a reply to Person A

 Person A, apparently not satisfied with Person B’s reply, sends a reply to Person B’s reply.